carljmosca/openshift-notes/README.md

 ### Changing Docker storage

-First, add another drive to your VM
+First, if you don't have an avaialble deive, add another drive to your VM

+Next, run the following command to add the drive to Docker (replacing "/dev/vdc" with your drive)
 ```
 cat <<EOF > /etc/sysconfig/docker-storage-setup
 DEVS=/dev/vdc